 Related Forbidden History: This United States is in its fourth (4th) bankruptcy

 Quantitative Easing is one way the central bankers can stave off the eventual currency collapse.
 By purchasing assets from the cash starved people, liquidity is poured back into the system, but at a huge cost and only for so long.
-There is a limited number of assets within a population of people, but since banks charge interest that has no limit, the end result will be totally insolvent population.
+There is a limited number of assets within a population of people, but since banks charge interest that has no limit, the end result will be totally insolvent population—bankers own everything and people becomes surfs on the land.
 Eventually, all assets are liquidated and what is left over is a population that has nothing, yet owes everything to the bankers.
-There's another words for this situation, one is feudalism and the other is slavery.
+There's other word we can used to describe this situation, one is feudalism and the other is slavery.

-But now that Quantitative Easing policy has ended for the United States, what can the central bank do to regulate the value of dollars?
+But now that Quantitative Easing policy has ended for the United States—so it is claimed—what can the central bank do to regulate the value of dollars?

 Related Quantitative Easing Failed | Central Banks Are Rapidly Running Out of Options

 Related Quantitative Easing Is Over, Interest Rates Will Rise and Markets Will Implode | The Federal Reserve Just Made Another Huge Mistake

 Since the value of any currency is a function of the total number of units corresponding to items in an economy, such as roads, houses, goods, services, and so on, then a regulating agency has to find a way to take money out of the system, which will help offset the loss of value due to interest.
 What we are talking about here are Negative Interest rates, and as the article outlines, this policy is already well underway in Japan, Switzerland, the EU and elsewhere.